mmazzarolo/react-native-modal-datetime-picker/README.md

 };
 ```

+### How do I change the color of the Android date and time pickers?
+This is more a React-Native specific question than a react-native-modal-datetime-picker one.
+See issue [#29](https://github.com/mmazzarolo/react-native-modal-datetime-picker/issues/29) and [#106](https://github.com/mmazzarolo/react-native-modal-datetime-picker/issues/106) for some solutions.

 ## Notes

 Just remember to always set the `isVisible` prop to `false` in both `onConfirm` and `onCancel` (like in the example above).